Carrying Debt Into Retirement

 A mortgage payment will significantly increase your monthly living expenses.

 Without having to make a mortgage payment, you may be able to comfortably live on much less during retirement.
-It could also take away from other goals in retirement, like traveling, funding grandkids education, or charitable giving.
+With a mortgage payment, it may also take away from other goals in retirement, like traveling, funding grandkids education, or charitable giving.

 You may lose financial flexibility.